Follow @scope_views

 Another departure from previous Takahashi 3” doublets is a reduction of focal ratio to F7.5 from F8, giving a focal length of 570mm.
 Half an F-number may not sound a lot, but makes quite a difference to exposure times for imagers.
 The ‘D’ in the name indicated the optic has been optimised for imagers in other areas too, with excellent coverage and low field curvature/coma off axis.
 In addition, the spot sizes of the original FC-76 have been reduced and the optic pulls the violet G-line closer into the main crossing to reduce violet blur in images.

 Like other Takahashi objectives, this one was made by Canon/Optron in Japan.
 It’s in a proper little cell and has superb coatings, but the cell screws onto the tube and doesn’t have collimation screws like its forerunner the FS-78 did.
+Another optimisation for imaging is to keep the foil spacers out of the light path for improved stellar images.

 Canon fluorite doublet has some of the best coatings you’ll find anywhere.
 Tube has classic knife-edge baffles, despite compact dimensions.